Lecture 5

 - We can see that this is just text, and the first line,

-, indicates to browsers that the page is written in HTML. - Then, we see a pattern of lines and indentations, and many tags that start with
+<!DOCTYPE html>, indicates to browsers that the page is written in HTML. - Then, we see a pattern of lines and indentations, and many tags that start with

-tag, which will include information about the webpage, that might not necessarily appear. - Then, we eventually see a
+<and end with>.
+First, we have the<html>tag, and nested inside is a<head>tag, which will include information about the webpage, that might not necessarily appear. - Then, we eventually see a

-tag, which will have the content of the webpage.
+<body>tag, which will have the content of the webpage.

 - We can see that this is just text, and the first line,